 Shit, that was regular ol’ rollercoaster!

 6. We now join “Monkey Business” by Skid Row already in progress.
 This song is so fucking good.
 Skid Row was so fucking good.
 Not just the hits, either – Skid Row was a goddamn beast from 1989’s Skid Row through 1995’s sUBHUMAN rACE.
-I saw them live on the sUBHUMAN rACE tour when they opened for Van Hagar (who were touring for Balance).
-I will never forget how immensly heavy Skid Row was that night.
+I was fortunate to see them live on the sUBHUMAN rACE tour when they opened for Van Hagar (who were touring for Balance), and I will never forget how immensly heavy Skid Row was that night.

 Side One clicked off while I was telling you how motherfucking heavy Skid Row was, so I’mma flip it, reverse it, etc.